ovhlabs/knowledge-base/en/_posts/2016-02-24-how-to-log-your-linux.md

 # 4. Install and configure a log collector
 So let's assume you have your linux.
+This tutorial `DOES NOT` fully cover how to configure other flavors of syslog nor other OSes.
+Please refer to their own documentation to know how to setup a template and a external destination for the logs.
+You can still read this entire document to have a grasp on how the template is builded.
+However this configuration should work on any syslog-ng version above 3.5.

 We will install a log collector.
 What's this ?
 It's a tool who collect logs from any source, process them and deliver them to various destinations, like the runabove PaaS Logs lab.